 The Board of Governors of the Federal Reserve System, the Federal Deposit Insurance Corporation, the Department of Banking and Finance of the State of Georgia and the North Carolina Office of the Commissioner of Banks must approve the merger.
-As of the date of this document, we have received the approval of the Board of Governors of the Federal Reserve System and, with respect to the merger only, the Department of Banking and Finance of the State of Georgia.
-All of the other required regulatory applications for the required approvals of all of the above banking regulators have been filed and are pending as of the date of this document.
-In determining whether to grant its approval, the Federal Reserve will consider the effect of the merger on the financial and managerial resources and future prospects of the companies and banks concerned and the convenience and needs of the communities to be served.
+As of the date of this document, we have received the approval of the Board of Governors of the Federal Reserve System, the Federal Deposit Insurance Corporation and the Department of Banking and Finance of the State of Georgia.
+An application has been filed with the North Carolina Office of the Commissioner of Banks to seek its required approval and is pending as of the date of this document.
+In determining whether to grant its approval, the Federal Reserve considered the effect of the merger on the financial and managerial resources and future prospects of the companies and banks concerned and the convenience and needs of the communities to be served.